pyroscope/pimp-my-box/README.md

 ## How to Use This?

 Here's the steps you need to follow to get a working installation on your target host.
+This might seem like an arduous process, but if you're accustomed to a *Linux* command prompt and ideally also *Ansbile*, it boils down to these steps:

+ * Create your working directory.
+ * Call Ansible installer script, if you don't have it available yet.
+ * Enable a SSH sudo account on your deployment target.
+ * Create and edit two Ansible config files.
+ * Run the playbook and wait a bit.
+ * Enjoy your working and secure seedbox.

+And once you got it working, moving to or adding another machine is easy and almost no work, just add that host and run the playbooks for it.

 Note that this cannot be an Ansible or Linux shell 101, so if these topics are new for you refer to the usual sources like
 [The Debian Administrator's Handbook](http://debian-handbook.info/browse/stable/),